 Minnesota Self-Proving Affidavit Form

-Updated January 10, 2023
+Updated August 08, 2023

 A Minnesota self-proving affidavit form is a form attached to a last will and testament that allows the will to be automatically accepted as valid by a probate court.
 This form must be signed by the testator (creator of will), two (2) witnesses, and a notary public.
 The witnesses’ signatures prove that the testator signed on their own free will and while of sound mind.
-By signing a self-proving affidavit, the witnesses will not be required to appear before probate court to attest to the legitimacy of the will after the testator’s death.
+By signing a self-proving affidavit, the witnesses will not be required to appear before the probate court to attest to the legitimacy of the will after the testator’s death.
 Because a self-proving affidavit helps a will move swiftly through probate, challenges regarding the will’s validity by any beneficiaries will most likely be denied.

 Laws